 - 2 large eggs, beaten

-- 2 cups buttermilk, or regular milk, room temperature (472g)
+- 2 cups buttermilk, room temperature (472g) (sub buttermilk substitute or whole milk)

-- (optional) ¼ cup more butter or bacon fat melted directly in the cast iron skillet for cornbread batter to be poured over just before baking.
+- (optional) up to ¼ cup more butter or bacon fat, melted directly in the cast iron skillet, for the cornbread batter to be poured over just before baking.

 Instructions

-- Combine the dry ingredients.
-In a mixing bowl add cornmeal, flour, salt, baking powder, and sugar (if using) and whisk to combine.
+- Mix the dry ingredients.
+In a mixing bowl, whisk together the cornmeal, flour, salt, baking powder, and sugar (if using).

 Notes